By Lauren Stitzlein

 The 2017 retreat theme, “Solid as the Rock,” powerfully emphasized how God is certain and His love is reliable when other things in life are not.
 The theme verse was Psalm 62:2: “Truly God is my rock and my salvation, God is my fortress, I will never be shaken.”
 (NIV).

 Youth and adults undoubtedly come to ROCK shaken by various hardships and challenges in life.
-Many come with youth groups that they regularly participated in, but for some of the youth, this is their first exposure to Christian community and the God who loves them without their knowledge of it.
+Many come with youth groups that they regularly participated in, but for some of the youth, this is their first exposure to

 In the four main sessions of ROCK, speaker Preston Centuolo spoke to the youth compassionately and boldly about God’s unique design for them, the complete forgiveness that God offers in Jesus Christ, God’s desire to use their lives for His glory, and the need to spread kindness in the name of Jesus Christ.